 Continue from the bridge.

-Add Final Chorus: same melody as previous chorus but key change up a whole step, fuller instrumentation, layered backing vocals.
+Add Final Chorus: same melody as the previous chorus but key change up a whole step, fuller instrumentation, layered backing vocals.

 Repeat chorus twice for emphasis.